 Mitigation Plans

-While the road maintenance is associated with some potential negative impacts, most of them are temporary and can be alleviated.
+While the road maintenance is associated with some potential negative impacts, most of them can be alleviated.
 Environmental and Social mitigation measures should be adopted to eliminate or minimize these impacts (refer to section 6.1).

 Monitoring Plan